 With the average property price in the UK standing at nearly £300,000, those who have remortgaged onto a 6% fixed rate loan can expect their payments to go from £1,272 per month to £1,933 per month—an increase of £661 on an existing 2% rate.

-The increase in the BoE base rate from 3.5% to 4% on 2 February 2023 means that those on a tracker mortgage will pay around £49 a month more, compared to an increase of £31 a month for those on a SVR mortgage rate.
-This is on top of increases following previous rate rises.
+The increase in the BoE base rate from 3.5% to 4% on 2 February 2023 meant that those on a tracker mortgage will pay around £49 a month more, compared to an increase of £31 a month for those on a SVR.
+This is on top of increases following previous rate rises and is likely to have increased further since the base rate’s increase to 5.25% in August 2023.

-Compared to December 2021, the average tracker mortgage customer will be paying about £382 more per month more, with variable mortgage holders seeing a monthly increase of around £240.
+Compared to December 2021, the average tracker mortgage customer in February 2023 was paying about £382 more per month more, with variable mortgage holders seeing a monthly increase of around £240.

 If a homeowner decides to remortgage before their initial two, five, or 10 year fixed/tracker period is over, then penalties may be applied.
 Early Repayment Charges (ERCs) are a fee relating to the loss of interest earned by the bank, meaning they don’t lose out on income otherwise received during the fixed/tracker mortgage period.